openbridge/embedded-api/embed-cli/README.md

 ### Cache Your JWT Token

 Token caching improves performance and reliability by storing the JWT locally instead of requesting a new one for each command.
-The cache stores the token, expiration time, and payload in /app/cache/jwt_token.json.
+The cache stores the token, expiration time, and payload in `/app/cache/jwt_token.json`.
 This reduces API calls and latency, particularly important in automation scenarios.
-The cache automatically refreshes tokens nearing expiration (5-minute buffer).
+The cache automatically refreshes tokens nearing expiration with a five-minute buffer.

-*Important security considerations:Note, that your local directory permissions should be restricted since it contains sensitive tokens.
-In our mounted volume at $HOME/.embed-cli example will persist between container runs so ensure proper cleanup occurs as needed.
-Consider encryption at rest for production environments and monitor the cache directory size over time.*
+Important security considerations: your local directory permissions should be restricted since it contains sensitive tokens.
+In the mounted-volume example below, `$HOME/.embed-cli` persists between container runs, so ensure proper cleanup occurs as needed.
+Consider encryption at rest for production environments.

 ```docker
 docker run --rm \